TonyM1958/HA-FoxESS-Modbus/README.md

 Optionally, you may configure recorder to use MariaDB instead of SQLite:

 * Go to Settings, Add-ons and find MariaDB in the Add-On Store.
 Install and configure the add-on, making a note of your db password.
-* Open your secrets.yaml file and update _mariadb_url_, replacing _<your password>_ with your db password
+* Open your secrets.yaml file and update _mariadb_url_, replacing _\<your password\>_ with your db password
-* Open the file recorder.yaml and uncomment the line starting _db_url_
+* Open recorder.yaml and uncomment the line starting _db_url_

-When you are finished editing, close the file, go to Settings, Developer Tools, check your configuration, correct any errors and restart HA.
+When you are finished, close the files, go to Settings, Developer Tools, check your configuration, correct any errors and restart HA.